BlocklyDuino/BlocklyDuino/README.md

 python arduino_web_server.py --port=/dev/ttyUSB0
 2. Open a new terminal and run:
 firefox http://127.0.0.1:8080/
-3. Once BlocklyDuino is open in the browser, drag and drop blocks to make an Arduino program or press on loadXML (e.g. blink.xml)
+3. Once BlocklyDuino is open in the browser, drag and drop blocks to make an Arduino program or press on `LoadXML` (e.g. blink.xml)
+4. Press `Upload` and wait until you see `Program uploaded ok` and press OK!
+5. Close terminals with `Ctrl+c` or `Ctrl+d`

 ### ChangeLog